mindaffect/MindAffectSDKiOS/Main Programming Guide.md

 #### 2. Maximum Trial Durations

 Depending on the settings `maxTestTrialDuration` and `disableMaxTestTrialDuration`, trials may have a maximum duration.
 If this is the case and time runs out, the trial ends.
-If the `disableNoClicks` is `true`, the *most likely* button will be pressed, just like in the case of a 'normal' button press.
+If the `disableNoClicks` setting is `true`, the *most likely* button will be pressed, just like in the case of a 'normal' button press.
 If  `disableNoClicks` is `false`, the framework gives visual feedback, indicating that no button is being pressed, and no button actions are performed.

 #### 3. Trials Stopped Mid-Way